Extended Occupancy Triples on the Pleasantville Campus

-The Office of Residential Life & Housing staff in each building work with our Associate Director of Housing Operations to facilitate the move process.
-The Associate Director for Housing Operations will send emails to the students with updates about the move process.
-The actual letter to detriple will be sent to the room via hand delivery.
+The Housing Operations Team, and the Residential Life staff in each building work facilitate the move process.
+The Housing Operations Team will send emails to the students with updates about the move process.
+The actual letter to de-triple will be sent to the room via hand delivery.
 For those students in an extended occupancy triple, it is important that students keep in touch with their Resident Assistant and Residence Director if there are problems.
 Students in extended occupancy triple rooms will be given priority for vacancies in Alumni Hall.
-We use deposit date as the main factor in determining the order for the detripling offers.
+We use deposit date as the main factor in determining the order for the de-tripling offers.

 When an offer is made, students will have the option to decide who is going to move, if they want to stay in an extended occupancy space permanently, or if they want to drop to the bottom of the list.
 The students will only be able to drop to the bottom of the list if there are other extended occupancy triple rooms in the building.
 If all of the extended occupancy triple rooms have received an offer to move once during the academic year, then the next offer will only have the option to decide who is going to move or to stay in an extended occupancy space permanently.

-In an effort to assist tripled students through this experience, the Office of Residential Life and Housing staff will provide information to the students prior to their arrival about what to expect and how to live with multiple roommates.
+In an effort to assist tripled students through this experience, the Housing Operations Team will provide information to the students prior to their arrival about what to expect and how to live with multiple roommates.
 Certain programming within the residence halls is tailored for students living in tripled housing.
 This programming is designed to take a proactive approach, with in-hall activities that support and educate residents on how to maximize their tripled housing living experience.
-In addition, the Office of Residential Life and Housing is always available to help mediate any issues that may arise.
+In addition, the Residential Life Staff is always available to help mediate any issues that may arise.
 Spaces have been identified in each of the buildings for “quiet study” to ensure that residents have a quiet, comfortable place to focus on their academics.